 Genetic models (Wang. & Qin., 2006)

-The discovery of the htt mutant gene in 1993 ushered the development of animal models with a similar genetic background of the HD disease seen in humans.
-Genetic mice have been created to express the mutant htt gene and are the most commonly used models to research the HD and to investigate potential therapies.
+The discovery of the htt mutant gene in 1993 ushered in the development of animal models with a similar genetic background to the HD disease seen in humans.
+Genetic mice have been created to express the mutant htt gene and are the most commonly used models to research HD and investigate potential therapies.
 Genetic mouse models are divided into two main categories: transgenic and knock-in.